How Many Submissions Do Literary Agents Receive?

 Between three and ten … of thousands.

-Once you’ve stopped hyperventilating at the thought of how futile landing a literary agent seems, let me give you some reassurance.
+Once you’ve all stopped hyperventilating at the thought of how futile landing a literary agent seems, let me provide some reassurance.

-This doesn’t mean your chances of signing with a literary agent are around two in a thousand.
+This doesn’t mean a writer’s chances of signing with a literary agent are around two in a thousand.
 No. Because not all manuscripts are equally good.
 And not all submissions are equally good.

-How do you increase your odds?
+How can a writer increase their odds?
 There are a number of ways:

-- Make sure your book is in a genre the agent actually represents.
+2. Make sure their book is in a genre the agent actually represents.

-- Make sure your novel is the absolute best it can possibly be.
+5. Make sure the novel is the absolute best it can possibly be.

-If you do all that, you’ll greatly improve your odds of catching an agent’s attention.
-Even so, be prepared for the possibility that things still might not pan out.
-Perhaps the market for your book is too small to appeal to a publisher.
-Perhaps your novel is really, really good – but just not quite as good as some of the other submissions.
+If a writer does all that, they’ll greatly improve their odds of catching an agent’s attention.
+Even so, they should be prepared for the possibility that things still might not pan out.
+Perhaps the market for their book is too small to appeal to a publisher.
+Perhaps their novel is really, really good – but just not quite as good as some of the other submissions.

 Sometimes that’s the way things go.

-If following the traditional route to publication is your dream, put your manuscript aside and start writing another one.
+If following the traditional route to publication is your client’s dream, they might need to put their manuscript aside and start writing another one.
 Publishing a novel is often a combination of skill, grit and luck.
 Sometimes it takes time for those three things to align.

-Alternatively, you might consider self-publishing your book.
+Alternatively, they might consider self-publishing their book.
+(Read: Preparing a Novel for Self-Publishing.)
 Self-publishing poses its own challenges, but the beauty of it is that there are no gatekeepers.

-Whichever route to publication you decide to take, you should make sure your novel is the best it can be.
-Working with an editor can be a real help.
+Whichever route to publication your client decides to take, they should make sure their novel is the best it can be.
+As an editor, you can be a real help.